Azure/azure-iot-sdk-java/.github/CODING_GUIDELINES.md

      * @param param1 description for param1.
      * @param param2 description for param2.
 Can be {@code null}.
      *
-     * @return descrption for return value
+     * @return description for return value
      *
      * @throws Exception1 reason for throwing exception.
      * @throws Exception2 reason for throwing exception.